There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 #10 Be sociable and step outside your comfort zone

-It’s like how reading a lot will improve your writing.
+It’s like how reading improves your writing.
 Or, if you immerse yourself in a foreign land, you’ll quickly pick up the native language.
 Even more, you’ll pick up the special lingo.

 The trick is though, to speak with people who have impeccable speaking skills.
 Speak with people who have a deep vocabulary and understanding of technical subjects.